Niacin: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 Niacin is integral to cellular respiration and ATP production, two functions that are highly relevant to brain health.
 By increasing NAD+ availability, niacin supports mitochondrial efficiency, which is critical for neurons’ high energy requirements.
 NAD+ also plays a role in sirtuin activation, a family of proteins involved in cellular repair and stress resistance.

-The antioxidant properties of niacin are especially valuable in the brain, where oxidative stress significantly contributes to neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+The antioxidant properties of niacin are especially valuable in the brain, where oxidative stress significantly contributes to diseases like Alzheimer’s and Parkinson’s.
 Niacin enhances antioxidant defenses by supporting glutathione synthesis, which helps neutralize reactive oxygen species (ROS) and protect neurons from oxidative damage.

 Moreover, niacin affects neurotransmitter production by participating in the synthesis of serotonin, a key mood-regulating hormone.
 This relationship with serotonin production highlights niacin’s potential role in managing mood and cognitive health, particularly in individuals with mild niacin deficiencies.